The Research Explained

 Cancer stem cells have the same features as normal cancer cells, however they are resistant to all current standard care drugs, chemotherapy, and radiation.

-Our research team is the first team worldwide to discover two nuclear proteins that are critical for the identification of breast cancer stem cells.
+Our research team has discovered two nuclear proteins that are critical for the identification of breast cancer stem cells.

 Following this discovery the team identified a drug combination that block the proteins.
 When used in combination with existing chemotherapy drugs the resulting therapy attacks both the cancer cells, and cancer stem cells.